 Decapsulation (Receiving Side)

 At the receiving device, the process reverses.
 The Physical layer receives raw bits and passes them up.
-Each layer strips off its header, reads the control information, and hands the remaining payload to the layer above.
-By the time the data reaches Layer 7, it is back in its original form — ready for the application to use.
+Each layer strips its header, reads the control information, and hands the payload to the layer above.
+By Layer 7, the data is back in its original form and ready for the application.

-This layered approach is what makes modern networking modular.
-You can swap out the Physical layer (copper to fiber, wired to wireless) without touching anything at Layer 4 or above.
-You can change from IPv4 to IPv6 at Layer 3 without rewriting your web application at Layer 7.
+This layered design is what makes modern networking modular.
+You can swap the Physical layer, copper to fiber or wired to wireless, without touching Layer 4.
+You can move from IPv4 to IPv6 at Layer 3 without rewriting your web application at Layer 7.
 Each layer does its job and trusts the others to do theirs.

 OSI Model vs TCP/IP Model

-If the OSI model is the theoretical framework, the TCP/IP model is the practical implementation.
+If the OSI model is the theory, the TCP/IP model is the practice.
 The internet runs on TCP/IP, not OSI.
-The TCP/IP model was developed by the U.S. Department of Defense in the 1970s — a full decade before the OSI model was published — and it consolidates the seven OSI layers into just four.
+The U.S. Department of Defense developed the TCP/IP suite in the 1970s, a full decade before the OSI model was published.
+Its model consolidates the seven OSI layers into four.

 | OSI Model (7 Layers) | TCP/IP Model (4 Layers) | Key Protocols |